codesmithyide/project/README.md

 # CodeSmithy - Project data

 CodeSmithy is an IDE in very early stages of development.
+It is currently only really useful to me for my own projects.

 This repository contains project data.
 The code for the IDE can be found in the https://github.com/CodeSmithyIDE/CodeSmithy repository.